pastleo/kvm-setups/README.md

 8086:1901,10de:13c2,10de:0fbb
 ```

-all devices in the same IOMMU group will need to be passed at the same time
+all devices in the same IOMMU group will be passed at the same time

 #### Add booting entry with VFIO enabled in grub menu